Entanglement Structures in Quantum Field Theories: Negativity Cores and Bound Entanglement in the Vacuum: Post-consolidation Entanglement Structure

+The incompatibility of $\delta$ and $Y_h$ discussed in Eqs.~\eqref{eq:core-halosep} and~\eqref{eq:halo-halosep} may also be addressed through the entanglement of $\sigma_h$ alone.
+In particular, this observable further quantifies the non-simultaneous separability present for the core-halo and halo$_A$-halo$_B$ bipartitions.

-Shown in Fig.~\ref{fig:boundent}, quantification of the SOE in the lattice scalar field vacuum may be achieved through calculation of the $\sigma_h$ negativity, after identification of classical noise compatible with core-halo separability in Eq.~\eqref{eq:core-halosep}.
-For the purpose of demonstration, we have chosen a mass function, $m=3 \times 10^{-3}/d$, such that the correlation length across the regions is held fixed as $d$ increases and removes the pixelation.
-While many solutions in the form of Eq.~\eqref{eq:core-halosep} exist, the decompositions generated by the techniques of Ref.~\cite{2001PhRvL..87p7904G} appear to produce a tight upper bound for the inaccessible region-wise entanglement in the halo.
-Naturally, the family of decompositions purifying $\sigma_h$ result in greater values of the halo negativity and further, random perturbations of $\sigma_h$ satisfying necessary constraints appear also to produce only increases.
-Thus, this quantity should be interpreted as an estimate of the BE distributed between regions in the halo Hilbert space, with a value of zero incompatible with non-simultaneous separability.
+The solid lines of Fig.~\ref{fig:boundent} show the negativity of $\sigma_h$ after identification of classical correlations compatible with core-halo separability in Eq.~\eqref{eq:core-halosep} utilizing the separability flow techniques of Ref.~\cite{2001PhRvL..87p7904G}.
+The dashed lines show the core entanglement for reference.
+By design of the local transformation presented in Sec.~\ref{app:explicitconstruction}, the core entanglement is equal to the full A-B negativity.
+For the purpose of demonstration, we have chosen a mass function, $m=3 \times 10^{-3}/d$, such that the correlation length across the regions is held fixed as $d$ increases and reduces the impact of pixelation toward the continuum limit.

+While many solutions in the form of Eq.~\eqref{eq:core-halosep} exist, the decompositions generated by the techniques of Ref.~\cite{2001PhRvL..87p7904G} appear to produce a tight upper bound for the halo entanglement.
+The family of decompositions purifying $\sigma_h$ result in the same or larger values of the halo negativity.
+Further, numerical searches of $\sigma_h$ perturbations that satisfy the necessary constraints are found to also produce only increases.
+Thus, this quantity should be interpreted as an estimate of the entanglement distributed between regions in the halo, with a value of zero incompatible with the implementation of the core-halo separability of Section~\ref{sec:separabilitystructure}.

-Figure~\ref{fig:boundent} illustrates that, at fixed region pixelation $d$, the vanishing of SOE at large separations coincides with the boundary of the corresponding entanglement sphere~\cite{Klco:2021biu}, i.e., the radii of distillable entanglement and BE are equal.
-Both the magnitude and exponential decay are consistent with that calculated for the full region negativity~\cite{Marcovitch:2008sxc}, and this BE similarly fluctuates with an amplitude that diminishes toward the continuum limit.
-The inset of Fig.~\ref{fig:boundent} shows that the regime from which the continuum limit emerges passes through a phase where the SOE exhibits a clear step-wise structure, a feature more commonly found in systems with topological behavior.
-It is of value to note that analogous local unitary transformations may be applied to $\sigma_h$ for further consolidation of the BE that must be distributed between the two regions.
+At fixed region pixelation $d$, Fig.~\ref{fig:boundent} illustrates that the vanishing of halo entanglement at large separations coincides with the boundary at which regions become separable.
+Both the magnitude and exponential decay are consistent with that previously calculated for the full A-B negativity~\cite{Marcovitch:2008sxc}.
+The core and halo entanglements fluctuate with amplitudes that diminish toward the continuum limit.
+The inset of Fig.~\ref{fig:boundent} shows that the regime from which the continuum limit emerges passes through a phase where this calculation of the halo entanglement exhibits a clear step-wise structure, a feature more commonly found in systems with topological behavior.